trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

 };
 ```

-5. Change the initial storage with the old initial value of the lambda function (i.e calling a view to get a feedback)
+5. Change the initial storage with the old initial value of the lambda function (i.e calling a view to get a feedback).

 ```ligolang
 #import "pokeGame.jsligo" "Contract"